Smartertime/SmarterTimeLinux/README.md

 ## Release Notes

+**12/05**:
+- Fixed a crash that may happen when using Chrome.
+- Fixed a bug when user suddenly loses connection to Internet.
+- Display an error message if active window name cannot be found.

 **09/28**:
 - Fixed a bug where weird visual effects may appear when signing-in
 - Fixed a bug that could cause the PC to crash